MaimonLab/SiffPy/siffpy/README.md

 ## SiffReaderModule

 The `C/C++` code underlying direct interactions with the `.siff` filetype.
 It produces `numpy.ndarray` objects for image data as well as native Python objects for framewise (or experiment-wise) metadata.
+This mostly is for reading from the file, but there are a few "smart" things it does, like computing pixel-wise empirical lifetimes given a `FLIMParams` object.